Paul’s Advice Against Marriage

 “It is good for a man to remain as he is” ( 1 Corinthians 7:26).

-Was Paul against marriage?
-Paul clarifies himself and gives the reason for his opinion “I suppose therefore that this is good because of the present distress —that it is good for a man to remain as he is [single]” (1 Corinthians 7:26, emp. added).
+Paul clarifies himself and gives the reason for his opinion: “I suppose therefore that this is good because of the present distress —that it is good for a man to remain as he is [single]” (1 Corinthians 7:26).
 The “present distress” is likely to be oppression and persecution that the church, at Corinthians, was facing at the hands of the Romans.

 In His service,